boralyl/boralyl.github.io/_posts/2019-08-02-creating-a-3d-floorplan-in-home-assistant.md

   has the lights on.
 * Note the `style` attributes for the lighting overlay.
 These values will be the same for each overlay image.
+* Ensure that you put all of your lighting overlays at the top of your view.
+All of the toggles should be below your overlays.
+If you do not do this, then you will not be able to click on any of your toggles.
+So the order matters.

 In order to accurately place the transparent square over top of the portion of the image you want to click on you will need to set it's position in the `style`